maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 ### Temporary Folder

-Did you ever needed to do some test that uses `File` and/or needed a temporary file/folder? `TemporaryFolder` to the rescue:
+Have you ever needed to do some test that uses `File` and/or needed a temporary file/folder? `TemporaryFolder` to the rescue:

 ```java